 - International strategy

 An international strategy involves entering foreign markets through exports and limited local adaptations.
-Companies pursuing an international strategy focus on leveraging their domestic core competencies and extending them to foreign markets.
+Companies pursuing a global strategy focus on leveraging their domestic core competencies and extending them to foreign markets.
 The emphasis is on maintaining product consistency while making minor adjustments to suit local preferences or comply with regulations.
-This strategy is suitable for companies with unique or specialized products that have global appeal.
+This strategy suits companies with unique or specialized products with global appeal.

 - Multi-domestic strategy

-The multi-domestic strategy, also known as a localization strategy, emphasizes tailoring products and marketing strategies to the specific preferences and needs of individual markets.
+The multi-domestic strategy, also known as a localization strategy, emphasizes tailoring products and marketing strategies to individual markets’ specific preferences and needs.
 This approach acknowledges the significant variations in consumer behaviors, cultures, and regulations across different countries.
 Companies adopting a multi-domestic strategy often grant considerable autonomy to local subsidiaries or divisions to make decisions that best serve their respective markets.